 January 22 1861 Tuesday

 New York.
-Guns and ammunition sold to and destined for the state Georgia were seized by New York authorities.
+Guns and ammunition sold to and destined for the state of Georgia were seized by New York authorities.
 This action was protested by Georgia Governor Joseph E Brown to New York Governor Edwin Denison Morgan.
 The US Marines at Brooklyn Navy Yard were put on guard as a precaution against interference by pro-Confederate sympathisers.

 Virginia.
 Governor John Letcher transmitted the resolutions of the Ohio State Legislature, with unfavourable comments, to the Virginia state legislature.
 His message was rejected by a small majority.